 Home for the holidays and returning home for the holidays are not the same thing.
 This year, we are not staying home for Christmas.
 Instead, we are returning home to where we grew up in Illinois to see family and friends.
 The DRIVE in winter can be a challenge, but we have done it so many times over the nearly 40 years we he have lived in Virginia, that our car is on autopilot.

-Continue reading “Home for the Holidays”Tag: #friends
+Continue reading “Home for the Holidays”Howard and Binge Watching

 Cath and I have been watching two or three episodes of the old TV show “Cheers” each evening.
 Cathy recalled it was the same way we watched it in the late ‘80s.
 We were stationed in Germany and our friend Howard was a lifeline to America.
 He sent us VHS tapes every couple of months with recorded TV shows and movies.
 We were binge watching before they invented the term.